Hitachi delivers grid connection to 800MW Qatar solar PV park

 PHOTO

-Hitachi Energy has delivered its grid connection solution for Qatar’s Al Kharsaah solar photovoltaic (PV) power plant, one of the world’s largest and the country’s first utility-scale solar PV park, 80 kilometres west of Doha.
+Qatar - Hitachi Energy has delivered its grid connection solution for Qatar’s Al Kharsaah solar photovoltaic (PV) power plant, one of the world’s largest and the country’s first utility-scale solar PV park, 80 km west of Doha.
 The park was inaugurated by His Highness Sheikh Tamim bin Hamad Al Thani, Amir of the State of Qatar.

 Al Kharsaah has a generating capacity of around 800 megawatts.
 It will avoid 26 million metric tonnes of carbon dioxide emissions during its operating life and help Qatar progress toward its goal of reducing greenhouse gas emissions by 25% by 2030.